 For years after that, I was notoriously known as a “serial-hobbyist” girl.
 I tried a variety of other activities that I kept up for a short time, got bored of it, then moved onto the next interesting thing.
 I took gymnastics, quit and moved onto piano, then quit because drums looked more interesting and aggressive.
 I switched to guitar after a couple of lessons, then quit shortly after.
 When I was twelve, I played soccer for one season, but never went back.
 Then, I entered high school and took up cheerleading, which I quit after one year.

-After that, I didn’t pick up any new hobbies, but continued to write furiously into the wee hours of the morning.
+I didn’t pick up any new hobbies, but continued to write furiously into the wee hours of the morning.
 One of the only hobbies that I continued into adulthood.
 It wasn’t until I first entered university that I picked up guitar again and started teaching myself.
 I even bought myself an electric guitar and an amp.
 I still play on and off, but I can never really focus on it because it makes my wrists hurt too much.
 Once I graduated from university, I picked up photography and I still dabble in it here and there, but not every day like I used to a year ago.
 I’m a serial hobbyist and I don’t care.

 I continued to watch figure skating, but it wasn’t the same without Daisuke.
 My heart wasn’t in it as much, and all I could think about was watching him skate.
 My heart ached for the ice and the feeling of release, which Daisuke gave me when I watched him.
 I lived through him, but because he no longer competes, I had nothing except a huge hole in my heart, regret.